 - renal insufficiency (reduced renal blood flow)

 - continuous bruit

 Aortography is the modality of choice.
-Colour Doppler, CT and MRI may also demonstrate the same non-invasively.
+Color Doppler, CT and MRI may also demonstrate the same non-invasively.
 At times, the presence of a mural thrombus may obstruct the fistula.

 Treatment and prognosis